Your Advising & Mentoring Team

 - Students participating in the WellesleyPlus program: Watch your Wellesley email for information about where you will meet your mentors, but it will be over dinner on the first day of Orientation.

 - Davis Scholars will meet their mentors when they arrive for Orientation.
-Look for email from Dean Cohen with details.
+Look for an email from Dean Lewis with details.

 Your Advising/Mentoring Team